Careers

 Job Summary

-Reporting to the Senior Director, Strategic Initiatives, the Temporary Development Writer assists the Office of Strategic Initiatives by handling various writing tasks that support fundraising efforts and grant management/stewardship.
-The Temporary Development Writer is primarily responsible for drafting foundation proposals and reports, as well as conducting prospect research.
-This role plays a vital part in strengthening the office's overall development efforts and donor engagement strategies.
+Reporting to the Interim Director Foundation Relations and Strategic Initiatives, the Temporary Development Writer assists the Office of Corporate & Foundation Relations (CFR) by handling various writing tasks that support fundraising efforts and grant management/stewardship.
+The Temporary Development Writer is primarily responsible for drafting foundation proposals and reports, engaging faculty and staff for information and as content experts and co-collaborators on proposals.
+This position also will be conducting prospect research and prospecting for new philanthropic grant opportunities.
+This role plays a vital part in strengthening the Institutional Advancement office's overall development efforts and donor engagement strategies.

 Job Duties

-- 20% - Researching and gathering information to support the development of proposals, reports, and stewardship materials, including preparing CFR proposals, renewal requests, and other correspondence with foundation partners. - (Essential)
+• 20% - Research and compile information to develop proposals, reports, and stewardship materials, such as CFR proposals, renewal requests, and correspondence with foundation partners, in collaboration with Occidental colleagues. - (Essential)

 Minimum Qualifications

-- Five years of progressively responsible experience in developing grant proposals, communications, marketing materials, report writing, and related activities.
+• Four years of progressively responsible experience in developing grant proposals, communications, marketing materials, report writing, and related activities.
+Experience conducting research.

 potential donors.

-- Ability to convey messages through words, images, data and
+• Ability to convey messages through words, images, data and infographics.

 Preferred Qualifications